LameUser/dlookup-tool/README.md

 cd dlookup-tool
 ```

-- Place your input Excel file (e.g., `cryptodomain.xlsx`) in the `dlookup-tool` directory.
-Modify the script paths if your input/output locations differ.

 - Run the script:
+    - The script will prompt you to enter the folder path where the input Excel file (`cryptodomain.xlsx`) is located.
+    - All output files (results and screenshots) will be saved in the same folder.
+  Command: -
 ```bash
 python3 dlookup.py
 ```

+-Input file:
+  - Ensure the inpute file `cyptodomain.xlsx` is present in the folder you specify.

 ## Output